-You can describe it in many ways, but the definition is “skin irritation.”
-When shaving goes wrong, you’re likely to form itchy red bumps, overall redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
-Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow damaged your skin when shaving.
+You can describe it in many ways, but the definition is temporary “skin irritation.”
+When shaving goes wrong, you’re likely to form itchy red bumps, overall temporary redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
+Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow agitated your skin when shaving.

-What causes the damage?
+What causes this?
 It can be a number of things, but some of the more common culprits are a dull razor, too much pressure, shaving too fast, failing to use a gel or lotion, or incorrect preparation of the skin.

 How to Shave Safely

-- Exfoliate: Exfoliation helps get rid of dead skin cells that can trap tiny hairs.
-Without regular exfoliation, shaving can leave trapped hairs behind, causing red, inflamed bumps.
+- Exfoliate.
+Without regular exfoliation, shaving can leave trapped hairs behind, causing red, temporarily inflamed bumps.
 You may be used to exfoliating your face, but not your legs or underarms.
-A day or two before shaving, try my Ayurvedic Facial Scrub mixed with water on your legs, and maybe a little under your arms as well, depending on how sensitive your skin is.
-This will help loosen up that dead skin, so when you shave a day or two later, the skin will be ready.
-It’s best not to exfoliate and shave the same day, however—too much for skin to handle.
+A day or two before shaving, try the Ayurvedic Facial Scrub mixed with water on your legs, and maybe a little under your arms as well, depending on how sensitive your skin is.
+It’s best not to exfoliate and shave the same day, however, because it's too much for skin to handle.

-- Wash first: Dirty skin with built-up oils creates a rough shaving surface, meaning you’ll be more likely to suffer rashes later.
+- Wash first.
+Dirty skin with built-up oils creates a rough shaving surface, meaning you’ll be more likely to suffer rashes later.
 Wash skin completely first.
-Try my Rosemary Peppermint Body Wash for a stimulating clean.
+Try our Rosemary Peppermint Body Wash for a stimulating clean.

-- Rinse thorougly: Once you’re done, rinse thoroughly with warm water.
+- Rinse thoroughly.
+Once you’re done, rinse thoroughly with warm water.

-- Apply aloe: Applying an aloe after-sun gel or other aloe-based lotion after shaving can help skin feel cool and comfortable, and may help keep it happy later.
-You may also try my Radiant Skin Silk Body Lotion, which has calming calendula, chamomile, and sunflower oil.
+- Apply aloe.
+Applying an aloe after-sun gel or other aloe-based lotion after shaving can help skin feel cool and comfortable, and may help keep it happy later.
+You may also try our Radiant Skin Silk Body Lotion, which has calming calendula, chamomile, and sunflower oil.